 4 Project Name PSC Transportation Coordinator

 Target Area

 Goals Supported Transportation Services

 Needs Addressed Public Services

 Funding CDBG: \$12,500

 Description Transportation was identified as the top public services need in the 2014-2018 Consolidated Plan.
 The PSC currently is unable to serve clients in need of ADA transit services.
 CDBG funds will help to purchase an ADA shuttle bus that seats 15 people and can be utilized for various weekly outings.
 The shuttle bus will improve the quality of life for Parker seniors by increasing the number of group activities and field trips that the PSC offers allowing seniors to be more engaged in their community and not be homebound.
-This new bus will allow seniors in need of ADA accessibility to participate and will be more cost-effective than taking several vehicles to one event or outing.
+This new bus will allow seniors in need of ADA accessibility to participate and will be more costeffective than taking several vehicles to one event or outing.
 The smaller vehicles used for individual trips will then be available for medical appointments and grocery shopping.
 This project addresses Impediment Nos.
-1, 2 and 3 of the AI.
-The first impediment is to increase transportation opportunities for seniors and persons with disabilities.
-The AI indicates that half of seniors reported current public transit in the county is not sufficient.
-The shuttle bus will allow the PSC to increase to transportation services are available to meet their needs.
+1, 2 and 3 of the Al. The first impediment is to increase transportation opportunities for seniors and persons with disabilities.
+The Al indicates that half of seniors reported current public transit in the county is not sufficient.
+The shuttle bus will allow the PSC to increase the number of trips they provide.
+Impediment No. 2 is to create a diverse and balanced Douglas County community.
+Seniors without access to transportation services might be forced to move outside of the county where services are available to meet their needs.
 Moving out of the county would reduce balance in the community.
 Volunteer drivers can be trained in fair housing issues and direct seniors to contact Douglas County or HUD regarding any fair housing questions (Impediment No. 3).

 Target Date 7/31/2016

 Estimate the number and type of families that will benefit from the proposed activities Purchasing a shuttle bus will increase transportation services to about 50 households (55 residents).
 The shuttle bus will have ADA access to transport seniors with disabilities.

 Location Description Vehicles will be stored at the PSC at 10675 Longs Way, Parker, CO 80138.